asteroid-lang/asteroid/docs/MAD.rst

-    stack [<num>|* [-v]]................ display runtime stack, list all items in specific frame with an index or all frames with '*', '-v' toggles verbose printing set [<func>|<line#> [<file>]] ...... set a breakpoint step ............................... step to next executable statement trace [<num>|* [-v]]................ display runtime stack, list all items in specific frame with an index or all frames with '*', '-v' toggles verbose printing up ................................. move up one stack frame where .............................. print current program line
+    stack [<num>|* [-v]]................ display runtime stack, list all items in specific frame with an index or all frames with '*', '-v' toggles verbose printing set [<func>|<line#> [<file>]] ...... set a breakpoint step ............................... step to next executable statement trace [<num> [<num>]]............... display runtime stack trace, can specify either the first n frames or all of the frames between the start and end up ................................. move up one stack frame where .............................. print current program line